Nirnayakam

 Nirnaayakam is a 2015 Indian Malayalam-language drama film written by Bobby–Sanjay and directed by V. K. Prakash.
 The film features Asif Ali and Prem Prakash in the lead roles and Nedumudi Venu, Malavika Mohanan, Tisca Chopra and Sanusha in supporting roles.
-It was produced jointly by Jose Simon and Rajesh George Under the banner Jairaj Films.
+It was produced jointly by Jose Simon and Rajesh George under the banner Jairaj Films.
 The film was released on 5 June 2015.
+It is remade into Hindi as Kaagaz 2 (2024).

 Plot

 Ajay is a student at National Defence Academy, Pune.
 Once he visited Kochi upon request from his ailing father Siddharth, a leading advocate.
 There, he gradually gets involved with a case.
-Ajay starts taking steps to help his father win the case involving a death of a woman named Arya, alleged to have taken place due to a government party's negligence.
-The film highlights the need for the government to change their attitude concerning human rights.
+Ajay starts taking steps to help his father win the case involving the death of a woman named Arya, alleged to have taken place due to a government party's negligence.
+The film highlights the need for the government to change its attitude concerning human rights.

 Production

 The movie is produced by Jairaj Motion Pictures, with Josemon Simon.

 The movie is distributed by Renji Panicker Entertainment.